jan-sz/videocapture-mcp-ai-auto-optimize/README.md

 Video Still Capture MCP is a Python implementation of the Model Context Protocol (MCP) that provides AI assistants with the ability to access and control webcams and video sources through OpenCV.
 This server exposes a set of tools that allow language models to capture images, manipulate camera settings, and manage video connections.
 There is no video capture.

+> **Origin:** This project builds on the open-source [videocapture-mcp](https://github.com/13rac1/videocapture-mcp) created by @13rac1, adding deterministic connection IDs, camera enumeration, and an auto-optimization pipeline for exploring UVC/DirectShow controls.

 ## Examples

 Here are some examples of the Video Still Capture  MCP server in action: